drashland/drash/dexter/README.md

 # Dexter

-Dexter is a logging middleware similar to [expressjs/morgan](https://github.com/expressjs/morgan).
+Dexter is a logging middleware inspired by [expressjs/morgan](https://github.com/expressjs/morgan).
 It is configurable and can be used throughout the request-resource-response lifecycle.

 ```typescript
 import { Drash } from "https://deno.land/x/drash@{version}/mod.ts";